Parallel-NetCDF/E3SM-IO/variables.md

         + 5 are scalars of type int
         + 1 is scalar of type double
         + 9 are 1D array of type double
-      * Among 399 record variables
+      * Among 399 record variables (the most significant dimension is time.)
         + 5 are 1D array of type int
         + 8 are 1D array of type double, 3 of them are partitioned
         + 2 are 2D array of type char